Sales Operations: The Ultimate Guide to Making it a Success

 Key Metrics for Sales Operations

 Data matters a lot in the world of sales operations.
-In fact, data handling can often be sole focus for sales ops in organizations with a lesser developed function.
+In fact, data handling can often be their sole focus in organizations with a lesser developed function.

-As data in a sales organization is typically owned by sales ops, they are often inundated with requests to produce ad-hoc reports.
+As data in a sales organization is typically owned by sales operations, they are often inundated with requests to produce ad-hoc reports.

-In order to avoid becoming a purely reactive function, it’s important that sales ops clearly define which data matters and who in the organization it matters to.
+To avoid becoming a purely reactive function, it’s important that they clearly define which data matters and who in the organization it matters to.

 Some of the metrics they track relate to the sales process, sales pipeline and some financial data.

-Sales ops must take ownership of the sales process to operate from a proactive instead of reactive position.
+Sales operations must take ownership of the sales process to operate from a proactive instead of reactive position.

 The following metrics are useful for measuring the existing sales process and identifying any frictions or inefficiencies that can be improved upon.